luisvinicius167/mockstate/README.md

 // In your component .tag
 this.on('mount', function ( ) {
   riotux.trigger('personStore', 'startCar', 'You');

+  // Trigger the event to each store passed inside the array riotux.trigger(['carStore', 'personStore'], 'showName');
 });

 // listen the method from carStore